-This position involves a three-year commitment, automatically succeed to president after one year and then past president in year three.
+This position involves a three-year commitment, automatically succeeds to president after one year and then past president in year three.
 Candidates for this position must have at least two years prior experience on the board of directors.
 The president-elect role involves a myriad of activities vital to the success of any president.
-This person serves on the IABC Chicago executive committee; reviews and updates IABC Chicago bylaws, policies and handbook, as needed; assists in training and orientation of new board members.
+This person serves on the IABC/Chicago executive committee; reviews and updates chapter bylaws, policies and handbook, as needed; assists in training and orientation of new board members.
 The president-elect presides over board meetings in the president’s absence and provides back-up support to special projects.
 And, as the chapter’s ethics officer, promote IABC’s Code of Ethics and provide oversight of the chapter’s practices to ensure they follow the highest professional and ethical standards.

-This person serves as IABC Chicago’s record keeper and corporate secretary.
-This person represents IABC/Chicago in the absence of the president, president-elect and the immediate past-president, and is responsible for organizing IABC Chicago board meetings (i.e., create and distribute agenda and minutes, book a venue, order refreshments, etc.).
-The secretary serves as the official election judge on all matters requiring a formal vote of the IABC Chicago membership.
-As a manager of the IABC Chicago board intranet, this person monitors the site in coordination with other directors, manages the board calendar and other cross-director knowledge-sharing tools as required.
+This person serves as IABC/Chicago’s record keeper and corporate secretary.
+This person represents IABC/Chicago in the absence of the president, president-elect and the immediate past-president, and is responsible for organizing IABC/Chicago board meetings (i.e., create and distribute agenda and minutes, book a venue, order refreshments, etc.).
+The director, chapter administration serves as the official election judge on all matters requiring a formal vote of the IABC/Chicago membership.
+This role manages the board calendar and other cross-director knowledge-sharing tools as required.

-The director, finance ensures (with the assistance of bookkeeping support) that IABC Chicago is operated in a fiscally responsible manner.
-S/He oversees the development and approval of IABC Chicago’s financial budgets, with final budget approval to be completed by the end of October each year.
-This person maintains IABC Chicago bank accounts, records, credit/debit cards and check delivery; as well as monitors board member expenses and associated processes to ensure adherence to policies and ethical use of association funds.
-The finance director also serves as part of the executive committee (with the president, past president and president-elect) as well as monitoring financial standing of IABC Chicago.
+The vice president, finance ensures (with the assistance of bookkeeping support) that IABC/Chicago is operated in a fiscally responsible manner.
+S/He oversees the development and approval of IABC/Chicago’s financial budgets, with final budget approval to be completed by the end of October each year.
+With support by the chapter administrator, maintains IABC/Chicago bank accounts, records, credit/debit cards and check delivery; as well as monitors board member expenses and associated processes to ensure adherence to policies and ethical use of association funds.
+The finance director also serves as part of the executive committee (with the president, past president and president-elect) as well as monitoring financial standing of IABC/Chicago.

 Board of Directors